WUSTL-Biol4220/home/labs/lab_07.md

 CCATCGCGTCCGCCATCTCCAGCAGCCGCACGCGGCGCATCTCGGGCAGCGTTGGGTCCT
 ```

-Review the top 5 BLAST hits in the filtered results.
+Review the top 5 BLAST hits in the filtered results (use default sorting).
 Create a text file called `part_1_problem_3_answers.txt` that contains answers to these questions:
 1. What range of Total Score values do you see?
 2. What range of E values do you see?
 3. What are the sequence descriptions for the best BLAST hits?